 - Explain the impact their actions are having on you and others – Quite often people aren’t aware that their behaviour is effecting anyone else and this is enough to change their behaviour

 - Try to keep the conversation as impersonal as you can – Focus on the actions and their impacts, not the individuals

 - If you feel unsafe because the conversation has become aggressive or threatening, walk away

 - Try to reach a verbal agreement about what changes will be made to fix the issue

 - Thank them for speaking to you and encourage them to discuss any problems in future

-If you are experiencing anti-social behaviour of a more serious nature, you do not feel confident in speaking to the person(s) responsible, or a neighbour deliberately breaches the coronavirus regulations after you have discussed with them, please dial Thames Valley Police 101 for further advice.
+If you are experiencing anti-social behaviour of a more serious nature and you do not feel confident speaking to the person(s) responsible, please see our information on how to report anti-social behaviour.